Skip to content Where Legends Are Made

 Lab Newspaper, Online and Broadcast

 The workshop is hands-on from the first day.
-In our Digital Media Center, students publish a newspaper and website under the direction of the faculty and visiting professionals.
-They conduct interviews with newsmakers in Alabama cities, towns and communities then go on to produce news stories, video, social media, photos, and feature packages (for broadcast and print/online).
-Attendees also study reporting, editing, media economics, new media, and media law, ethics, and history.
+Students conduct interviews with newsmakers in Alabama cities, towns and communities then go on to produce news stories, video, social media, photos, and feature packages (for broadcast and print/online).
+Attendees also study reporting, editing, media economics, new media, and media law, ethics and history.